Education with Early Childhood MA

 Our Education with Early Childhood MA is studied 100% online.

 You’ll study through Canvas, our world-class online Learning Management System (LMS), which can be accessed from your phone, PC, or tablet both at home or on the move.
-Canvas provides instant access to study materials, forums, and support from tutors and classmates, as well as enabling easy submission of your assignments.
+Our virtual learning environment provides instant access to study materials, forums, and support from tutors and classmates, as well as enabling easy submission of your assignments.

 On successful completion of your studies, you’ll be invited to attend a graduation ceremony on campus.
 If attending the ceremony in person is not possible then we’ll arrange to have your certificate sent to you.